-Disability Enterprises employ people with disabilities in a supported working environment.
-They employ more than 20,000 Australians with disability.
+BuyAbility Social Enterprises employ people with disability in a supported working environment.
+They employ around 20,000 Australians with disability.

-Employees work in a diverse range of roles – from gardeners to store people to screen printers to recyclers to cooks – there is a wide variety of opportunities.
+Employees have access to work in a diverse range of roles, from gardeners to store people to screen printers to recyclers to cooks.

 Employees are supported to work, develop new skills and participate in their communities.
 Many find the training provided in these enterprises supports them to transition into to open employment.
-Most Disability Enterprises are nonprofit organisations.
-They are social enterprises, which provide services or products and invest the profits into social outcomes.
+BuyAbility Social Enterprises are nonprofit organisations that provide services or products and invest their profits into social outcomes.

 By sharing your story about working in supported employment, you can help others considering doing the same and help demonstrate why it’s important we create more supported work opportunities for people with disability.